mathewsjoyy/random_screenshot_generator/README.md

 (When you first run the script you may run into an error, ignore this and retry.)
 1. Type <code>git clone https://github.com/mathewsjoyy/random_screenshot_generator.git</code> in your cmd.
 2. cd into the project directory and type <code>pip install -r requirements.txt</code> in your terminal (vscode).
-3. run the script and enjoy.
+3. run the main.py file and enjoy.

 ## Additional info